Retirement Plans in Canada: Workplace & Personal Options, Tax Treatments, How to Maximize

 Other Tax Considerations for Retirement Plans in Canada

-Annuity income must be reported on your tax return, including that from an annuity when you file your taxes, and the amount of tax you pay will vary depending on the type of annuity.
+Annuity income must be reported on your tax return, and the amount of tax you pay will vary depending on the type of annuity.
 For registered annuities, all income is taxable.
 In contrast, for non-registered annuities, only a portion of the income received is taxable for the policyholder, as part of each payment represents a return of your original capital.

 Tips: The CRA offers tax credits for pension and savings plans that can lower your tax bill.
 If you report qualifying pension or annuity income on Line 31400, you may qualify for a credit.
 You can also reduce your taxes using pension income splitting with your spouse or common-law partner, claiming a deduction on Line 21000 for the income you choose to split.
 This process can be complicated, so it is a good idea to consult a tax professional.